-If there’s a last will and testament, its terms determine who inherits, and how much.
+If there’s a last will and testament, its terms determine who inherits and how much.
 If there’s no will, state intestacy laws determine who the inheritors are.

 9. Close the Estate

-The report details the inventory, lists the creditors, and show how all the assets will be disposed of.
-Once approved, the administrator will transfer the assets and the estate will be closed.
+The report details the inventory, lists the creditors, and shows how all the assets will be disposed of.
+Once approved, the administrator transfers the assets and the estate is closed.

 10. Resolve Conflicts